Probate Q&A Series How can heirs force the sale of inherited real estate in North Carolina when a co-owner refuses to cooperate?

 Key Points to Remember

-• Co-owners have equal rights to possess, use and sell inherited property.
+• Co-owners have equal rights to possess and use inherited property, and a co-owner may seek partition.

-• Courts prefer partition in kind, but order sale when division proves impractical.
+• Courts prefer partition in kind, but may order sale when partition in kind would cause substantial injury to the interested parties.

 • Court confirmation finalizes sale and distributes net proceeds to heirs.